RedDrum-Redfish-Project/RedDrum-Frontend/README.md

+# RedDrum Frontend
-# RedDrum-Frontend  -- the common Frontend library for RedDrum Redfish Servers
+The common Frontend App for RedDrum Redfish Servers

 ## About ***RedDrum-Frontend***